Forums

 Message

-<blockquote data-quote="4silverado" data-source="post: 16826" data-attributes="member: 428"><p>One of the times that I'd had the grill out (probably to fix the leaking steering cooler), I ended up cracking the chrome on the grill spear; it was becoming an eyesore.
+<blockquote data-quote="4silverado" data-source="post: 16826" data-attributes="member: 428"><p>May 2020.
+One of the times that I'd had the grill out (probably to fix the leaking steering cooler), I ended up cracking the chrome on the grill spear; it was becoming an eyesore.
 I decided to strip the chrome, repair the crack, and then paint the chrome spear to match the truck.
-Turned out to be a bigger project then originally thought.
+Turned out to be a bigger project than originally thought.
 The chrome is almost like a very thick tin foil.
 I used a razor blade scraper and a pair of pliers to remove it all.
 I also removed the spear itself from the grill so that I could peel the chrome to the edge; there are 14 tabs that had to be cut to do it.
-I'd used a 2 part epoxy to repair the crack, and once painting was done, to bond the spear back into the grille.
+I'd used a 2 part epoxy (JB Plastic Weld) to repair the crack, and once painting was done, to bond the spear back into the grille.
 Once stripped, I cleaned it up with acetone, 2 coats of adhesion promoter aerosol, primed (twice), painted (at least twice) and cleared on a box in the yard.
 I didn't have access to a paint booth so I used what I had on hand.
 Turned out good for a literal backyard paint job.</p><p>[ATTACH]816[/ATTACH] [ATTACH]813[/ATTACH][ATTACH]814[/ATTACH][ATTACH]815[/ATTACH]</p></blockquote><p></p>

-[QUOTE="4silverado, post: 16826, member: 428"] One of the times that I'd had the grill out (probably to fix the leaking steering cooler), I ended up cracking the chrome on the grill spear; it was becoming an eyesore.
+[QUOTE="4silverado, post: 16826, member: 428"] May 2020.
+One of the times that I'd had the grill out (probably to fix the leaking steering cooler), I ended up cracking the chrome on the grill spear; it was becoming an eyesore.
 I decided to strip the chrome, repair the crack, and then paint the chrome spear to match the truck.
-Turned out to be a bigger project then originally thought.
+Turned out to be a bigger project than originally thought.
 The chrome is almost like a very thick tin foil.
 I used a razor blade scraper and a pair of pliers to remove it all.
 I also removed the spear itself from the grill so that I could peel the chrome to the edge; there are 14 tabs that had to be cut to do it.
-I'd used a 2 part epoxy to repair the crack, and once painting was done, to bond the spear back into the grille.
+I'd used a 2 part epoxy (JB Plastic Weld) to repair the crack, and once painting was done, to bond the spear back into the grille.
 Once stripped, I cleaned it up with acetone, 2 coats of adhesion promoter aerosol, primed (twice), painted (at least twice) and cleared on a box in the yard.
 I didn't have access to a paint booth so I used what I had on hand.
 Turned out good for a literal backyard paint job.
 [ATTACH alt="20200517 Grill bar tab location.jpg"]816[/ATTACH] [ATTACH alt="20200517_144404.jpg"]813[/ATTACH][ATTACH alt="20200524 grill bar first coat.png"]814[/ATTACH][ATTACH alt="20200505 tk2.jpg"]815[/ATTACH] [/QUOTE]

 Verification